martigp/pbft_raft/README.md

-# raft1
+# raft implementation
-Raft projects for CS 190 for Ava Jih-Schiff and Gordon Martinez-Piedra
+Raft projects taken from Stanford CS 190 project for Ava Jih-Schiff and Gordon Martinez-Piedra

 # Set Up
 As a preconditions you must have homebrew installed which you can do via these